athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
-    **Java doesn't care test is null as it is looking for a static variable.**
+    Java doesn't care the variable *test* is null as it is looking for a static variable.
 1. Static member doesn't require an instance to use.
 1. Instance member require an instance to use.
-1. A static method can call a static method.
+1. A static method can call another static method.
-1. A static member **cannot** call an instance member without referencing instance of class.
+1. A static method **cannot** call instance method without referencing instance of class, even it is within the ssame class.
-1. An instance method can call a static method.
+1. An instance method can call static method.
 1. An instance method can call another instance method within the same class.
 1. Static variable can be declared with same modifiers as instance variables such as `final`, `transient` and `volatile`.
 1. When a static variable is declared final, the compiler will not assigned it with default value.
 It must be initialized with a value.